hpe-dev-incubator/hpe-dev-portal/content/blog/new-powershell-library-for-the-hpe-greenlake-cloud-platform.md

 *192.168.3.191, Administrator, password, Country=US State=Texas Role=Production Owner=LJ*
 *192.168.3.205, demo, password*

-All Compute data that is required by the HPE GreenLake Platform to complete the Compute onboarding is collected and managed by the cmdlet in the background using RedFish iLO calls.
+All Compute data that is required by the HPE GreenLake platform to complete the Compute onboarding is collected and managed by the cmdlet in the background using RedFish iLO calls.

 You can use **Get-Help** to learn more about this cmdlet and particularly look at the different examples:

 `> Help Add-HPEGLDeviceComputeFullService -full`

-**Add-HPEGLDeviceStorageFullService** and **Add-HPEGLDeviceNetworkFullService** offer the same full onbording service for storage and networking devices.
+**Add-HPEGLDeviceStorageFullService** and **Add-HPEGLDeviceNetworkFullService** offer the same full onboarding service for storage and networking devices.

 Overall, the ability to fully automate device onboarding is a significant advantage that can lead to many benefits for organizations of all sizes.

-Note that there are [samples](https://github.com/HewlettPackard/POSH-HPEGreenLake/tree/master/Samples) available on GitHub repository which can help in learning how to use the full device onboarding cmdlets and how to build a csv file for each device type.
+Note that there are [samples](https://github.com/HewlettPackard/POSH-HPEGreenLake/tree/master/Samples) available on GitHub repository that can help in learning how to use the full device onboarding cmdlets and how to build a csv file for each device type.

-## Managing applications with the HPE GreenLake PowerShell Library
+## Managing applications with the HPE GreenLake PowerShell library

-The main cmdlets for managing applications in the HPE GreenLake Platform are the followings:
+The main cmdlets for managing applications in the HPE GreenLake platform are the followings:

 * To manage applications:

-  * **Get-HPEGLApplication**: to get all applications available to you on your HPE GreenLake Platform, including the ones that are provisioned into your account and the ones that are not.
+  * **Get-HPEGLApplication**: to get all applications available to you on your HPE GreenLake platform, including the ones that are provisioned into your account and the ones that are not.

 * To add and remove applications:

   * **Add-HPEGLApplication**: to provision an application in a new region.

   > **Note**: A HPE GreenLake region refers to the geographical location where the HPE GreenLake services are hosted and provided from.
 This can vary depending on the customer's location and which HPE GreenLake application you are using.
-So customers can choose the region that best suits their needs in terms of location, availability, and compliance requirements.
+Customers can choose the region that best suits their needs in terms of location, availability, and compliance requirements.

   * **Remove-HPEGLApplication**: to delete an application instance.